 Made in Germany and recently acquired by Kape Technologies, ZenMate is one of Europe’s leading Virtual Private Networks (VPNs).
-This VPN is available for Windows, MacOS, iOS, and Android.
+This VPN is available for Windows, macOS, iOS, and Android.
 It claims to have 45 million users across the world.

 With such a huge user base, they must be doing something right.
-And indeed they are – the ZenMate interface is simple and easy to use, it has an excellent reputation for its ability to unblock Netflix, compatibility with multiple devices, and wide range of servers.
+And indeed they are – the ZenMate interface is simple and easy to use, it has an excellent reputation for its ability to unblock Netflix, compatibility with multiple devices, and a wide range of servers.
 But what about security?
 This review will seek to answer the all-important question – “Is ZenMate VPN safe?” and hopefully help you decide whether it’s the right VPN to choose.

 Are ZenMate’s basic security features up to standard?

 When assessing the question of “is ZenMate safe?”, one key thing to answer is whether ZenMate offers industry-leading secure tunneling protocols like the most dependable VPNs.
 ZenMate’s free version comes with IPSec, IKEv2, and L2TP tunneling protocols.
 However, OpenVPN-based tunnels are available with the Premium ZenMate subscription.
 The most secure VPNs also tend to use 256-bit AES encryption, which ZenMate does offer.

 Security advantages of using the ZenMate VPN

 Also on the plus side, ZenMate does offer a kill switch as a standard feature.
 This ensures that your internet connection will get blocked if the VPN stops operating properly for some reason.

 Additionally, ZenMate offers comprehensive DNS leakage protection.
 This means that with the ZenMate VPN running, users won’t be leaking information about the sites they visit.
 This makes it much, much harder for ISPs or cyber-criminals to track your movements – a prerequisite of any decent VPN.